Beauford Delaney: Legacy

-Following his death, he was praised as a great and neglected painter but, with a few notable exceptions, the neglect continued.
+Following Delaney's death, he was praised as a great and neglected painter but, with a few notable exceptions, the neglect continued.

 A retrospective of his work at the Studio Museum in Harlem a year before his death did little to revive interest in his work.
-It was not until the 1988 exhibition Beauford Delaney: From Tennessee to Paris, curated by the French art dealer Philippe Briet at the Philippe Briet Gallery, that Delaney's work was again exhibited in New York, followed by two retrospectives in the gallery: "Beauford Delaney: A Retrospective [50 Years of Light]" in 1991, and "Beauford Delaney: The New York Years [1929–1953]" in 1994.
+It was not until the 1988 exhibition Beauford Delaney: From Tennessee to Paris, curated by the French art dealer Philippe Briet at the Philippe Briet Gallery, that Delaney's work was again exhibited in New York, followed by two retrospectives in the gallery: Beauford Delaney: A Retrospective [50 Years of Light] in 1991, and Beauford Delaney: The New York Years [1929–1953] in 1994.

 "Whatever Happened to Beauford Delaney?", an article by Eleanor Heartney, appeared in Art in America in response to the 1994 exhibition asking why this once well regarded "artist's artist" was now virtually unknown to the American art public.
 "What happened?
 Is this another case of an over-inflated reputation returning to its true level?
 Or was Delaney undone by changing fashions which rendered his work unpalatable to succeeding generations?
 Why did Beauford Delaney so completely disappear from American art history?"
 The author believed that Delaney's disappearance from the consciousness of the New York art world was linked to "his move to Paris at a crucial moment in the consolidation of New York's position as the world's cultural capital and his work's irrelevance to the history of American art as it was being written by critics" at the time.
 The article concludes, "Today [1994] as those histories unravel and are replaced by narratives with a more varied and colorful weave, artists like Delaney can be seen in a new light."